teq-niq/mcp-stdio-logging/README.md

 - https://github.com/spring-ai-community/awesome-spring-ai

 ### Acknowledgements
-   I would like to thank Dan Vega for reviewing this article of mine.
+   I would like to thank Dan Vega and Badr NASS LAHSEN for reviewing this article of mine.